LaxarJS/laxar-mocks/docs/manuals/setup.md

 };
 ```

-You will probably put this configuration into a dedicated webpack config for testing, or hide it behind an environment variable, as the generator project does.
+You should probably put the HTML spec runner configuration into a dedicated webpack configuration file used for testing, or hide it behind an environment variable, as the generator project does.